tk-notes/fp-in-javascript-article-source-code/README.md

 getTotalAmount(shoppingCart); // 120
 ```

-The getAmount receives the product object and returns only the amount value.
-So what we have here is [10, 30, 20, 60].
-And then the reduce combines all items by adding up.
+The `getAmount` receives the product object and returns only the `amount` value.
+So what we have here is `[10, 30, 20, 60]`.
+And then the `reduce` combines all items by adding up.
 Beautiful!

 We took a look at how each higher order function works.
 I want to show you an example of how we can compose all three functions in a simple example.

-Talking about shopping cart, imagine we have this list of products in our order:
+Talking about `shopping cart`, imagine we have this list of products in our order:

 ```javascript
 let shoppingCart = [